Neil Gaiman, one of my favorite authors, said:

-PLUS setting an intention at the beginning of the day has an added benefit of giving you something to talk about at the end of the day!
+Another benefit of setting an intention at the beginning of the day is it automatically gives you something to talk about at the end of the day!

-Talking, or oral language, gives children an understanding of the framework of language—the flow and sound of language, plus a sense of its components —the words and sentences.
+Talking, or oral language, gives children an understanding of the framework of language.
+The experience the flow and sound of language and get a sense of its components, ie, words and sentences.
 Oral language is the foundation to reading.

 “Today a reader, tomorrow a leader.” — Margaret Fuller